AryaSingh16/Quantum-Market-Risk-System/README.md

 # Quantum Monte Carlo Portfolio Market Risk(v2 to be updated)

-This project is a Quantum-enhanced Monte Carlo system for estimating portfolio Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR), benchmarked against classical Monte Carlo under identical assumptions.
+This project is a full-stack, production-style Quantum Monte Carlo market risk platform for estimating portfolio Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR).
+It integrates a **quantum-enhanced risk engine, classical benchmarking, regulatory-style backtesting, and an interactive dashboard,** all deployable via Docker.

 ## Why this Project?